 Run Virtual Applications Fast and Without Conflicts

-By Michael Astle
+Written by Michael Astle

 Virtual applications are the answer to many IT needs, including quick deployment of new or upgraded applications without tying up IT personnel, disrupting users, and causing the DLL conflicts that can give IT managers headaches.
 However, selecting the right approach to application virtualization is essential, or you could end up with applications that are easy to install but that employees find slow to use.